GBrooks1970/gb.automation.smoketests.api.poc/_API_TESTING_GHERKIN_/DEMOAPP004_PYTHON_PLAYWRIGHT/README.md

 - API feature tables now mirror DEMOAPP001/003; assertions reuse the shared parser modules to verify real UTC timestamps and generated strings rather than placeholder shapes.
 - Step definitions validate dynamic string character sets/lengths so contract regressions surface immediately.
+- The new `tooling/run_bdd.py` CLI (plus `tooling/summary_renderer.py`) provides a single entry point that the batch orchestrator can call when it needs pytest logs and machine-readable summaries.
+Use the `--marker` flag to target util or api suites.

 ---